History of climate change science: Increasing concern, 1950s–1960s

 Efforts to establish a global temperature record that began in 1938 culminated in 1963, when J. Murray Mitchell presented one of the first up-to-date temperature reconstructions.
 His study involved data from over 200 weather stations, collected by the World Weather Records, which was used to calculate latitudinal average temperature.
 In his presentation, Murray showed that, beginning in 1880, global temperatures increased steadily until 1940.
 After that, a multi-decade cooling trend emerged.
 Murray's work contributed to the overall acceptance of a possible global cooling trend.

 In 1965, the landmark report "Restoring the Quality of Our Environment" by U.S. President Lyndon B. Johnson's Science Advisory Committee warned of the harmful effects of fossil fuel emissions:

 The committee used the recently available global temperature reconstructions and carbon dioxide data from Charles David Keeling and colleagues to reach their conclusions.
 They declared the rise of atmospheric carbon dioxide levels to be the direct result of fossil fuel burning.
 The committee concluded that human activities were sufficiently large to have significant, global impact—beyond the area the activities take place.
 "Man is unwittingly conducting a vast geophysical experiment", the committee wrote.

-Nobel Prize winner Glenn T. Seaborg, Chairperson of the United States Atomic Energy Commission warned of the climate crisis in 1966: "At the rate we are currently adding carbon dioxide to our atmosphere (six billion tons a year), within the next few decades the heat balance of the atmosphere could be altered enough to produce marked changes in the climate--changes which we might have no means of controlling even if by that time we have made great advances in our programs of weather modification."
+In 1966, Nobel Prize winner Glenn T. Seaborg, Chairperson of the United States Atomic Energy Commission warned of the climate crisis: "At the rate we are currently adding carbon dioxide to our atmosphere (six billion tons a year), within the next few decades the heat balance of the atmosphere could be altered enough to produce marked changes in the climate--changes which we might have no means of controlling even if by that time we have made great advances in our programs of weather modification."

 A 1968 study by the Stanford Research Institute for the American Petroleum Institute noted:

 In 1969, NATO was the first candidate to deal with climate change on an international level.
 It was planned then to establish a hub of research and initiatives of the organization in the civil area, dealing with environmental topics as acid rain and the greenhouse effect.
-The suggestion of US President Richard Nixon was not very successful with the administration of German Chancellor Kurt Georg Kiesinger.
-But the topics and the preparation work done on the NATO proposal by the German authorities gained international momentum, (see e.g. the Stockholm United Nations Conference on the Human Environment 1970) as the government of Willy Brandt started to apply them on the civil sphere instead.
+The suggestion of US President Richard Nixon was not very successful with the administration of German Chancellor Kiesinger.
+But the topics and the preparation work done on the NATO proposal by German authorities gained international momentum, (see e.g. the Stockholm United Nations Conference on the Human Environment 1970) as the government of Willy Brandt started to apply them on the civil sphere instead.